 What are Auto-Roles in Discord?

-Rather than consume time constantly assigning/changing roles for new and existing members, mods let you configure how a role changes for a user or lets the user pick their own role(s) so you can manage other important server elements.
+Rather than consume time constantly assigning/changing roles for new and existing members, mods let you configure how they change for a user or enable the user to pick their own so you can manage other essential server elements.
 Auto-Roles is just another term for Auto-Assigned Roles.

 The only known way to auto-assign roles is by using a Discord Bot.
 There are a few different bots available from which to choose.
-Each one can auto-assign roles to members or let them choose their own.
-We’ll cover how to set up a bot and auto-assign roles with two of the more prominent bots on the market—Dyno Bot and MEE6.
+Each one can auto-assign them to members or let them choose their own.
+You’ll see how to set up a bot and auto-assign roles with two more prominent bots on the market—Dyno Bot and MEE6.
 For letting users auto-assign their role(s), see How to Add Reaction Roles in Discord.

 Using Dyno Bot to Auto-Assign Roles in Discord

-Dyno Bot is a feature-rich Discord bot that gets used on over 3 million Discord servers.
+Dyno Bot is a feature-rich Discord bot on over 3 million Discord servers.
 It is fully customizable and features a simple and intuitive web dashboard.
 You can also use MEE6, which features a dashboard for easy setup and management—more on that below.

 Dyno Bot also offers a Music Search option that pulls videos from YouTube for you to watch, an “Announcements” feature, an automated Google Search feature to surf the web on your behalf, various custom commands at your disposal, and much more.